PDC-support/hpc-intro-retired/_episodes/01-linux.md

 ### BASH magic {#bash-magic}

-Last time, we focused on interactive things from the command line.
+So far we have been focusing on interactive work from the command line.
-Now, we build on that some and end up with making our own scripts.
+Now, we build on that and end up with making our own scripts.

 ---